 You’ll have to pay to swap to a better tool in some places, but some upgrades are free.
 Keep your eyes peeled.

-Many items you find don’t have any use to you (particularly the ones with the green background) so can be sold at the first opportunity.
+Many items you find don’t have any use for you (particularly the ones with the green background), so they can be sold at the first opportunity.

-You can travel around looking for the best price but chances are you’ll frequently need to make room for more swag because your inventory fills up quicker than you can say “tuis asgautenha asafntin” (that’s Gek language for, er, something or other) so you might as well get rid as soon as you can.
+You can travel around looking for the best price, but you’ll frequently need to make room for more swag because your inventory fills up quicker than you can say “tuis asgautenha asafntin” (that’s Gek language for, er, something or other) so you might as well get rid of them as soon as you can.

-There are separate suit and ship inventories and you can easily shuffle things between them but you’ll need at least one spare slot to craft new items, add new technologies or even talk to some of the alien traders you meet, otherwise the words ‘INVENTORY FULL’ will become like a red rag to a flying space bull.
+There are separate suit and ship inventories and you can easily shuffle things between them, but you’ll need at least one spare slot to craft new items, add new technologies or even talk to some of the alien traders you meet.
+Otherwise, the words ‘INVENTORY FULL’ will slowly grow to resemble a red rag to a flying space bull.

 If it’s an easily mined resource, you can spend the next couple of hours doing mining runs to the nearest planet and your bank balance will be super-healthy.
-We once found a station offering +100% on Heridium, and within half an hour had made 500,000 units.
+We once found a station offering +100% on Heridium and had made 500,000 units within half-an-hour.

 SAVE FUEL, SAVE THE ENVIRONMENT

-Your spaceship guzzles fuel at an alarming rate - 25% every time you take off, in fact.
-Unless you’re clever with where you land it’s a major drain on your plutonium reserves.
+Your spaceship guzzles fuel at an alarming rate - 25% every time you take off.
+So unless you’re clever with where you land, it’s a major drain on your plutonium reserves.